lextm/jekyll-theme-chirpy/_posts/2018-3-15-what-tool-to-write-restructuredtext-the-war-is-over.md

 ---
 layout: post
 title: What Tool to Write reStructuredText?
 The War Is Over
+description: A post about which editor to use for reStructuredText.
 tags: Visual-Studio-Code reStructuredText
 permalink: /what-tool-to-write-restructuredtext-the-war-is-over-249953d88c25
 excerpt_separator: <!--more-->